ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting_reqs.md

 - [Python](https://www.python.org/downloads).
 - [Git](https://git-scm.com/downloads).
 - [Mbed CLI](../tools/installation-and-setup.html).
 - Choose an IDE and debugger.
 The three commonly used IDEs are [Eclipse](https://www.eclipse.org/ide/), [IAR Embedded Workbench](https://www.iar.com/iar-embedded-workbench/) and [Keil MDK](http://www.keil.com/).
+Note: If a board has DAPLink support, we recommend you use pyOCD.

     Limitations:

     - Eclipse is license free, whereas both IAR and Keil IDE require licenses.
     - Currently, DAPLink development works only Keil MDK.
 You will have to use Keil for pyOCD and DAPLink development.
+    - Your target may not be supported in certain IDEs.
+If your interface firmware does not support mass storage device, you won't be able to do automated testing.
+If your target has another method of flashing, through the device's debugger, use the [manual testing path](../porting/manual-testing.html).

 - (Optional) [FTDI serial driver](http://www.ftdichip.com/Drivers/VCP.htm).